Amit0617/stockfish-js/Readme.md

 [stockfish.js](https://github.com/nmrugg/stockfish.js) is a fork of this fork which adds some interesting features.
-Most notably is the ability for the engine to receive commands between iterations, which allows aborting an infitite search (pondering/analysing).
+Most notably is the ability for the engine to receive commands between iterations, which allows aborting an infinite search (pondering/analysing).

 ### API